ToshioCP/Gobject-tutorial/gfm/sec9.md

 This function is similar to class initialization function.
 It initializes `TComparableInterface` structure.
 - 15: Assigns NULL to the pointer to `cmp` method.
-So, the method doesn't work before an implementation object rewrites it.
+So, the method doesn't work before an implementation object overrides it.
 - 17: Set the default signal handler of the signal "arg-error".
 - 18-28: Creates a signal "arg-error".
 This signal is emitted when an argument for a public function is invalid.